 Seize Your Financial Freedom

-Now you have a choice to make.
+Now you have a personal finance choice to make.
 You can either proceed the hard way or the easy way.

-The hard way will waste years delaying or aborting your financial freedom by getting mad at your debt and putting everything extra towards paying it off.
+The hard way will waste years delaying or aborting your financial freedom by getting mad at your debts and putting everything extra towards paying it off.